How do I talk to a live human at Wall Street Journal?

 The shortest wait on hold

-We measured the shortest hold times to be on Wednesday.The longest wait in the queue on average occurs on Friday.
+We measured the shortest hold times to be on Thursday.The longest wait in the queue on average occurs on Monday.

 The cost of a Wall Street Journal subscription varies depending on the type of subscription you choose.
 The Journal offers several options to cater to different needs.
 For digital access, the subscription cost starts at $4 per week, providing unlimited access to WSJ.com and the WSJ app.
 If you prefer both digital and print access, the price begins at $12 per week, granting you the digital benefits alongside the print edition home-delivered.
 They also offer student and corporate subscriptions at discounted rates.
 Additionally, the Wall Street Journal frequently offers promotional discounts and trial offers to new subscribers.
 It's recommended to visit their official website or contact their customer service for the most up-to-date pricing and subscription options available.